-A. Strategy and Mission
+Strategy and Mission

-Principle 1: Boards should be involved in the process for setting strategy.
+Principle 1.
+Boards should be involved in the process for setting strategy.
 Boards are expected to fulfill strategic thinking and decision-making functions, taking into account the interests of shareholders.
-Boards' involvement is considered beneficial to their organizations because board members bring a wealth of experience and expertise that can help management in developing strategy.
+Boards' involvement is considered beneficial to their organizations because board members bring a wealth of experience and expertise that can help management in developing their strategy.

-- 22. Responsibility for setting strategy is explicitly referred to across governance codes.
-The OECD Principles of Corporate Governance (OECD, 2004) highlight reviewing and guiding corporate strategy, major plans of action, and business plans as a key function to be performed by a board.
-In France, the Viénot Report (AFEP/CNPF, 1995) stipulates that the board of directors has a four-fold function which includes determining the company's strategy.
+The board's role in strategy setting is explicitly referenced across governance codes.
+For example, the OECD Principles of Corporate Governance (OECD, 2004) highlight reviewing and guiding corporate strategy, major plans of action, and business plans as a key function to be performed by a 132 board.
+In France, the Viénot Report (AFEP/CNPF, 1995) stipulates that the board of directors has a four-fold function, which includes determining the company's strategy.
 Likewise, in Italy, the Preda Code (Italian Stock Exchange, 1999) charges boards with providing strategic and organizational guidance to their organizations.

-These are just a few of many examples. - 23.
-While governance codes do mandate a role for the board in setting strategy, they do not specify how the board should play such a role.
-Thus, in principle, boards have a large degree of flexibility in defining their involvement as well as in determining how much of this role to delegate to management.
+While governance codes call for the board having a role in setting strategy, they do not specify how the board should play such a role.
+Therefore, boards have a large degree of flexibility in defining their involvement, as well as in determining how much of this role to delegate to management.

-24. In practice, private sector boards are constrained by their level of expertise and knowledge of the organization, as well as time-particularly since they are non-resident boards, generally meeting only a few times per year.
-As a result, it is generally management's role to define strategy, while the board is in charge of approving that strategy and/or providing advice as well as monitoring management's performance.
+In practice, private sector boards are constrained by their level of expertise and knowledge of the organization, as well as time-particularly since they are non-resident boards, generally meeting only a few times per year.
+As a result, it is generally management's role to define strategy, while the board is in charge of approving that strategy and/or providing advice, as well as monitoring management's performance.
+In practice, only a minority of boards contribute proactively to strategy-setting, rather than simply approving management's strategy.
+Business academics suggest that boards' over-involvement in strategy can lead to tensions with management, and that strategy committees can take away from the desired board-level focus on strategic decisions (Carter and Lorsch, 2004).

-- 25. While too few data are available to be certain, it appears that only a minority of boards contribute proactively to strategy setting (rather than simply being engaged in approving management's strategy).
-Business academics suggest that boards' over-involvement in strategy can lead to tensions with management and that strategy committees can take away from the desired board-level focus on strategic decisions (Carter and Lorsch, 2004). - 26.
-Boards that play an active role in setting strategy should be appropriately equipped.
-Banco Santander is an example of a board that proactively contributes to strategy-setting, and has set up structures and processes to help it perform this role (Box III.1).
+Boards that play an active role in setting strategy can and should be appropriately equipped to do so.
+One can look to Banco Santander as an example of a board that proactively contributes to strategy-setting, and has set up structures and processes to help it perform this role (Box 1).